vv111y/whisper_android/whisper_native/DEV-NOTES.md

 Troubleshooting

 - If unit tests complain about Android Log, ensure logging is disabled in tests via `setLoggingEnabled(false)` and use the fake clock constructor.
-- If the Diagnostics screen title shows a literal ampersand, ensure `&` is escaped as `&amp;` in XML.